GregLeonhardt/LogSeq/pages/Recipes-README.MD.md

 			- time-cook
 				- The amount of time to cook, bake, fry the ingredients.
 			- time-wait
-				- The amount of time to rest, cook, chill, freeze the disk after it has been prepared and cooked.
+				- The amount of time to rest, cook, chill, freeze the dish after it has been prepared and cooked.
 			- time-total
 				- All of the above times combined.
 			- copyright
 				- Copyright information found in the source recipe.
 			- formatted-by
-				- Many time people receive recipes and store them is a well known format and list themselves as the person who performed this work.
+				- Many time people receive recipes and store them in a well known format and lists themselves as the person who performed this work.
 			- nutrition
 				- Lists the nutrition information for the recipe.
 				- NOTE: There is no standard format for this information.
 It is only what was found in the source recipe.